quentinRuiz/Quantum_learning/MIMIQ/ReadMe.txt

 This folder containt the script which correspond to the datasheet instructions of MIMIQ for how use it.
-It contains register for :
+It contains the notebook for the following chapter :
 - Circuits
 - Unitary Gates
 - Non Unitary Operations